alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-30-meaning-hadith-strong-believer-is-better-than-weak-believer.md

 hijri: Muharram 11, 1442 AH
 lang: en
 category: ["tafsir", hadiths]
-excerpt: The Hadith refers to the strength of faith.
+summary: The Hadith refers to the strength of faith.
 A believer who has strong faith is far better than a believer who has weak faith.
 With regard to physical strength, if it does not make the person do good deeds, it will be of no avail.
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz